Shawm: Use

-Instruments resembling the medieval shawm can still be heard in many countries today, played by street musicians or military bands.
-The latter use would have been familiar to crusaders, who often had to face massed bands of Saracen shawms and nakers, used as a psychological weapon.
-It must have had a profound effect, for the shawm was quickly adopted by Europeans, to accompany dance as well as for military purposes.
-The standard outdoor dance band in the fifteenth century consisted of a slide trumpet playing popular melodies, while two shawms improvised countermelodies over it.
-In many Asian countries, shawm technique includes circular breathing allowing continuous playing without pauses for air.

-By the early 16th century the shawm had undergone considerable development.
-The harsh tonality of the medieval shawm had been modulated somewhat by a narrowing of the bore and a reduction in the size of the fingerholes.
+By the early 16th century the brash tonality of the medieval shawm had been modulated by a narrowing of the bore and a reduction in the size of the fingerholes.
 This also extended the range, enabling the performer to play the notes in the second octave.
 Larger sizes of shawm were built, down to the great bass in B♭, two octaves and a major third below the soprano in D. However, the larger sizes were unwieldy, which made them somewhat rare.

 The smaller sizes of shawm, chiefly the soprano, alto and sometimes the tenor, were more often coupled with the Renaissance trombone, or sackbut, and the majestic sound of this ensemble was much in demand by civic authorities.
 The shawm became standard equipment for town bands, or waits, who were required to herald the start of municipal functions and signal the major times of day.
 The shawm became so closely associated with the town waits (die Stadtpfeifer in German and I pifferi in Italian) that it was also known as the wait-pipe.

 Before the discovery of a still shawm aboard the shipwreck of the Mary Rose, instrument historians had been puzzled by references to "still shawms", or "soft" shawms, that were said to have a sound that was less shrill than earlier shawms.
 The still shawm disappeared from the musical scene in the 16th century; the instrument found on the Mary Rose is the only surviving example.
 A reproduction has been made and played.
 Combined with a pipe and tabor, it provides a "very effective bass part" that would have produced "rich and full sound, which would have provided excellent music for dancing on board ship".

 The shawm was reserved almost exclusively for outdoor performance—for softer, indoor music, other instruments such as the crumhorn and cornamuse were preferred.
 These were double reed instruments fitted with a capsule that completely enclosed the reed, which softened the sound but still did not allow for any variation in dynamics.

 Known by the Spanish term chirimia, the shawm remains an important ritual instrument among Maya peoples of Highland Guatemala.
 Accompanied by a drum, the chirimia is frequently used in processions and in certain ritual dances, such as the Dance of the Conquest (Baile de la Conquista), and this is still played today.